-Course outcomes : a.Knowledge and Understanding: : 1 -Understand the making of a national security strategy.
-2 -Recognize the differences between the NSS in developing and developed states. b.Intellectual Skills: : 1 -Compare the strength/weakness of a country in the international system with its NSS.
-2 -Relate the perceived power of a state with its decision on where to place the bar on what constitutes a NS threat. c.Professional and Practical Skills: : 1 -Design a NSS for selected countries through role playing workshop.
-2 -Develop and implement a research paper that applies the class content in a proper academic manner.
+Course outcomes: a.
+Knowledge and Understanding: : Understand the making of a national security strategy.
+2 -Recognize the differences between the NSS in developing and developed states. b.Intellectual Skills:: Compare the strength/weakness of a country in the international system with its NSS.
+2 -Relate the perceived power of a state with its decision on where to place the bar on what constitutes a NS threat. c.Professional and Practical Skills: : Design a NSS for selected countries through role playing workshop.
+1 -2 -Develop and implement a research paper that applies the class content in a proper academic manner. d.General and Transferable Skills: : 1 -Develop self-learning skills.
+2 -Select and use credible sources of information.
+3 -Practice working in a group.